SweetPotatoImprov/StatTools/AMMI/README.md

 ### Value
-It returns the first and second PC values for genotypes and environments, a table with the contribution of each PC, a dispersion plot of means or effects against the first PC, and a dispersion plot of PC1 against PC2.
-Both plots are saved in the working directory as png files.
+It returns the first and second PC values for genotypes and environments, a table with the contribution of each PC, a dispersion plot of means or effects against the first PC, or a dispersion plot of PC1 against PC2.
 Significance of PCs are included in the contributions table only if `rep.num`, `rms` and `rdf` are specified.